Rotman Commerce - Special Topics Courses

 Students learn oral communication skills in both casual and formal professional settings (i.e. from coffee chats to boardroom presentations): we cover the core elements of audience, message structure and delivery for a variety of professional communication contexts, both individually and in groups, with visual aids (slides) and without.
 We will also address aspects of professionalism including email and digital communication, etiquette, and intercultural awareness.
 Course methods emphasize low-stakes practice, feedback (including peer feedback), and personal reflection.
 Course format includes lectures and some asynchronous content, with a heavy emphasis on in-class practice and application of learning to promote skill development.

-May be applied to the following Focuses: Marketing Focus
+May be applied to the following focuses: Leadership in Organizations; Strategy and Innovation

 RSM313H1S – GenAI.Biz: Large Language Agents